-Research Interests: History of Photography; South Asian Art and Visual Culture; Art and Activism; Global Modernism; Contemporary Art; Intellectual History of Art; Art Historiography; Postcolonial Studies; Print History; History of Inter-Asian Connections
+Research Interests: History of Photography; South Asian Art and Visual Culture; Global Modernism; Contemporary Art; Intellectual History of Art; Art Historiography; Postcolonial Studies

 Professor Roychoduhuri received her PhD in South Asian Languages and Civilizations from the University of Chicago and began her professional career at Nalanda University.
 Subsequently, she joined the Indian Institute of Technology Guwahati before joining Ahmedabad University.
-During her tenure at the IITG, she spent an academic year as Associate Research Scholar and Lecturer at Yale University.
+Previously, she also served as Associate Research Scholar and Lecturer at Yale University.

 Peer-reviewed journal articles